emotion-js/emotion/docs/keyframes.md

 ---
-title: "Keyframes"
+title: 'Keyframes'
 ---

 If you need more control over an animation, you can use `keyframes` with the same JS interpolation as `css`.
-The `keyframes` function takes in a css keyframe definition and returns an animation name so that you can include it in other styles.
-This is similar to how `css` takes in styles and returns a className that you can use to apply the styles.
+The `keyframes` function takes in a css keyframe definition and an object which can be interpolated in styles.

 ```jsx
 // @live